AU-Master-Thesis/thesis/sections/1-introduction/mod.typ

 // === Study 2
 #study.H-2.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-2", weight: 900):
 #set enum(numbering: req-enum.with(prefix: "RQ-2.", color: theme.teal))
-+ Which immediate improvements are obivous#note.wording[too harsh?] from looking at the original work?
++ Which immediate improvements are evident from looking at the original work?
-+ Are these improvements possible without transforming the software?
++ Are these improvements possible without transforming#note.k[modifying the existing] the software?
 + Can these improvements be measured, and if so, how?

 // === Study 3